 The same year Alex began working large scale and created a very big monkey sculpture for a collector in Mauritius and another monkey with a baby, which was painted by Mandla Ngwenya in the new fabric range patterns for the ‘Grand Carnival’ fabric and book launch, held at Charles Greig, Hyde Park, Johannesburg.

 “Alex is the most wonderful man and artist to work with as he is always challenged and dares,” says Fée.

-In the January of 2014 Pascoe & Co. exhibited Alex’s large rhino and hippo rider sculptures and his first large giraffe was shown at Cellars, Cape Town in the February 2014.
+In January 2014 Pascoe & Co. exhibited Alex’s large rhino and hippo rider sculptures and his first large giraffe was shown at the Cellars-Hohenot in Cape Town in February 2014.

-A wonderful ground hornbill sculpture was also created by Alex for the ‘Birds of Africa’ show in Sandton in September 2014 for Charles Greig Jewellers.
+A wonderful Ground Hornbill sculpture was also created by Alex for the ‘Birds of Africa’ show in September 2014 for Charles Greig Jewellers, Sandton.

 Ardmore celebrated 30 years in 2015 and Alex was assigned to work on a limited edition storytelling series of 30 works.

 His first commission was a large rhino, which he worked on in collaboration with Petros Gumbi, and a model of the figure of Bonnie Ntshalintshali with her Standard Bank Young Artist’s Award work.

 Alex also travelled in February 2015 with an Ardmore team to Cellars-Hohenot in Cape Town for the ‘Animal Botanical’ exhibition.

 Amaridian GalleryNew York

 ‘Earth & Fire’Tremaine Gallery, Hotchkiss School, Conneticut, United States